taosourcerer/source/README.md

 Other knowledge is that of abstractions, the ways in which reality is structured, the root causes of events, the mechanisms which determine how things behave.
 Our abstract knowledge is divided into philosophy, mathematics, algorithms, physics, chemistry, biology, economics, etc.
 Yet, a unifying picture of how it all fits together is nowhere to be found.
-The interfaces between different fields remain undescribed.
+The interfaces between fields remain undescribed.
 Thinking from first principles leads to an unbroken thread of implications.
-Following this thread, insights from a wide range of different fields emerge, naturally integrated.
+Following this thread, insights from a wide range of fields emerge, naturally integrated.
-Areas of our knowledge are not islands that are loosely connected to each other, but knowledge is a solid block which we carved into separate areas only to make it easier to study.
+Areas of our knowledge are not islands loosely connected to each other, but knowledge is a solid block which we carved into separate areas only to make it easier to study.
 This project aims to present a unified picture of the world.
 There is a difference between being able to build parts of a car and being able to build a whole working car.
 The difference is, among other things, in the questions you ask.